Guide to Safely Withdrawing from Benzodiazepines

 Benzodiazepines are a class of drug known to attached to GABA receptors located throughout the central nervous system.
 Although many GABA receptors are located in the brain, they are also scattered throughout the body.
 GABA receptors allow us to experience calm when stressful cues occur in our environment.
 That’s why benzodiazepines cause you to relax.
 However, benzodiazepines damage GABA receptors causing them to develop a sensitivity to benzodiazepines and natural GABA molecules.
 This means benzodiazepine addicts are not able to relax and often suffer from severe anxiety as a result.

-GABA molecules causes chloride channels to open in nerve cells.
+GABA molecules cause chloride channels to open in nerve cells.
 Nerve cells become more negative when chloride is allowed through.
-This negative charge due to an influx of chloride makes it harder for neurons to fire meaning you get less action potentials in neurons.
+This negative charge due to an influx of chloride makes it harder for neurons to fire meaning you get fewer action potentials in neurons.
 Less action potential means less brain activity.
 This causes you to feel more relaxed, calm, sleepy and even happier.

 Benzodiazepine addiction is classed as an iatrogenic illness.
 This means the condition is typically caused due to medical treatment for an underlying physical or mental health condition.